drkgha/typo3_customization_ext_file_list/README.md

 3. Save the configuration and clear the caches.

-**Note: Customizations are included for the Simple Listing layout only.**
+⚠️ Note: Customizations are included for the **Simple Listing** layout only.